 The Discovery Agent is built to understand natural language—so you don’t need to use strict keywords or know how your archive is organized.
 But like any AI assistant, how you ask can shape what you get.

-This guide shares a few simple tips to help you write better prompts, refine your search, and get straight to the moments you’re looking for.
+This guide shares tips to help you write better prompts, understand where the Discovery Agent excels, and work around its current limitations to get straight to the moments you're looking for.

 Start with the why